watem-sedem/watem-sedem/docs/choices.rst

 be given.

 The Include buffers option adjusts the routing in the pixels.
-All pixels within a buffer with the buffer extension id are routed to the outletpixel of the buffer.
+All pixels within a buffer with the buffer :ref:`extension id <extension_id>` are routed to the outletpixel of the buffer.
 This outletpixel in the bufferraster is marked with the buffer id.
-The amount of sediment that flows out of the bufferoutlet is reduced with the trapping efficiency of the buffer.
+The amount of sediment that flows out of the bufferoutlet is reduced with the :ref:`trapping efficiency <PTEFBuffer>` of the buffer.

 TO DO: ktc and C-factor at these pixels